jpmartha/EggsBenedict/README.md

 ## Remove temporary image

-To remove temporary image in "tmp/" directory, call `removeImage` method of the created instance.
+To remove temporary image in "tmp/" directory, call `removeTemporaryImage` method of the created instance.

 ```swift
 do {